-Read and download the judgement here.
+Read and download the judgment here.

 ASIC commenced proceedings against the FAF companies in 2013 (refer: 13-205MR) where it alleged that the FAF companies engaged in unlicensed credit activities and sought civil penalties orders against the companies, as well as compensation for five consumers.

 ASIC became the national regulator of consumer credit on 1 July 2010, with the commencement of the National Credit Act.
 The National Credit Act requires persons to hold a credit licence to engage in credit activities such as the provision of loans.
 It also imposes certain obligations on licence holders to improve consumer protection and deter predatory lending practices, such as general conduct obligations, responsible lending obligations and the requirement to have internal and external dispute resolution procedures.